-A blood cancer attacks blood cells, most of which originate in the bone marrow — whose job is to produce new blood — and then move through the bloodstream.
-A blood cancer forms when abnormal blood cells start to grow uncontrollably and prevent normal blood cells from reproducing and fighting off infection (x, x).
+A blood cancer attacks blood cells, most of which originate in the bone marrow — whose job is to produce fresh blood — and then move through the bloodstream.
+A blood cancer forms when abnormal blood cells grow uncontrollably and prevent normal blood cells from reproducing and fighting off infection. (x) (x)

 - Acute myeloid leukemia (AML)

 - Acute lymphocytic leukemia (ALL)

 - Chronic lymphocytic leukemia (CLL)

 Signs and Symptoms of Leukemia